-Several recent high-profile ransomware attacks have caused organizations to take a closer look at their ability to deal with such an incident.
+Several recent high-profile ransomware attacks have caused organizations to take a closer look at their ability to deal with such an incident in advance, and fighting ransomware if an instance occurs.
 The stakes could scarcely be higher, as ransomware attacks executed by human operators are targeted to bring down global production lines and deny access to business systems – while stealing and then encrypting sensitive data.

 The impact of this can be vast – literally shutting down the business – while also exposing the organization to a costly leak of personal data unless the ransom is paid.